Export and share live to Outlook, Google, Apple and other calendars with a live calendar feed from your schedule?

 Unfortunately Google doesn't refresh its calendar subscriptions in real time like Apple iCal, Microsoft Outlook, and most others do, and there's no way to force a refresh of a subscribed calendar in Google, you just need to wait for them.
 Google has stated that they refresh calendar feeds 'every few hours' but in our experience it's a good bit less often than that initially.
 For your first update this can be overnight, but many report this gets quicker and quicker as they see the file is being updating regularly.
 To reload a feed during testing you can unsubscribe from the file, then subscribe again adding a random number to the end of the link each time so Google thinks its a new file.

-Notes: The number of shared calendars that can be created is a ratio of the number of licenses you have and the account type, e.g. With 1 Professional license you can share 6 of your users/resources publicly.
-(Basic = 1:1, Standard/Startup = 3:1, Professional/Business = 6:1, Enterprise = 10:1).
+Notes: The number of shared calendars that can be created is a ratio of the number of licenses you have and the account type, e.g. With 1 Business Plan license you can share 6 of your resources publicly.
+(Startup = 3:1, Business = 6:1, Enterprise = 12:1).
 Only 1 week of historical events and future events are exported, and up to a maximum number of events based on the maximum feed size permitted.